wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 Customers often tell us that they want to make sure they don't exceed their committed monthly PPS (points per second).
 Follow these steps to monitor usage and take corrective action.

-1. The new **Committed Rate and Monthly Usage (PPS P95) vs. Committed** dashboard includes charts that show how close you are to consuming 95% of your contracted rate.
+1. The new **Committed Rate vs Monthly Usage (PPS P95)** dashboard includes charts that show how close you are to consuming 95% of your contracted rate.
 You can add alerts to charts in this dashboard to get notifications.
 2. If you need to reduce usage, you have several options:
    * Start examining ingestion from the **Wavefront Service and Proxy Data** dashboard.
 The [internal metrics](wavefront_monitoring.html#internal-metrics-overview) shown in this dashboard highlight.
    * Use the **Wavefront Namespace Usage Explorer** dashboard to drill down into the metrics.
 Wavefront automatically tracks the number of metrics received for the first 3 levels of your metric namespace as delta counters, and this dashboard presents the metrics in an easy-to-use way.
-   * Finally, if you suspect that much of your usage comes from certain accounts (user or service accounts) consider setting up one or more [ingestion policies](ingestion_policies.html).
+   * Finally, if you suspect that much of your usage comes from certain accounts (user or service accounts). consider setting up one or more [ingestion policies](ingestion_policies.html).

 ## Examine Versions of Dashboards and Alerts